eleglac/microscope/README.md

 The email address is not currently checked in any way, beyond seeing if a string was entered, so make sure you don't mess it up.

+The video capture function requires the use of MP4Box.
+:sudo apt-get install gpac

 ##Features/Functions

 While the script is running:
  - press 'p' to take a picture.
+ - press 'v' to take a 10 second 720p MP4 clip.
  - press 'q' to quit.

 ##Credits